Andrew DePaola: Oakland Raiders

 On March 16, 2018, DePaola signed a four-year contract with the Oakland Raiders.
 In Week 1, DePaola suffered a torn ACL and was placed on injured reserve on September 12, 2018.

 On August 25, 2019, DePaola was released by the Raiders.

 Carolina Panthers

 On August 28, 2019, DePaola was signed by the Carolina Panthers.
 He was released during final roster cuts on August 30, 2019.

 After sitting out the 2019 NFL season, DePaola had a tryout with the Houston Texans on August 20, 2020.

 Minnesota Vikings

-On November 21, 2020, DePaola was signed to the Minnesota Vikings' practice squad.
-He was elevated to the active roster on November 21 and November 28 for the team's weeks 11 and 12 games against the Dallas Cowboys and Carolina Panthers, and reverted to the practice squad after each game.
+On November 21, 2020, DePaola was signed to the practice squad of the Minnesota Vikings.
+He was elevated to the active roster on November 21 and November 28 for the team's weeks 11 and 12 games against the Dallas Cowboys and Panthers, and reverted to the practice squad after each game.
 He was promoted to the active roster on December 2, 2020.
-He was voted to the All-Pro team with the Minnesota Vikings on January 11, 2022.
+DePaola earned both a Pro Bowl selection and first-team All-Pro nomination as long snapper with the Vikings for the 2022 season.

 On March 14, 2023, DePaola signed a three-year contract extension with the Vikings.
+He was awarded his second consecutive Pro Bowl selection and a second-team All-Pro nomination for the 2023 season.

+On November 4, 2024, it was announced that DePaola would undergo surgery to repair a hand injury.
+Despite a shortened season, DePaola was named first-team All-Pro and earned Pro Bowl honors once again, becoming the first long snapper to earn three consecutive Pro Bowl selections.